Skip to main content

 At elevated levels of ≥50 mg/dL (≥125 nmol/L), Lp(a) can increase lifelong risk of cardiovascular disease, aortic valve stenosis, coronary artery disease, heart attack, and stroke via proatherogenic, proinflammatory, and prothrombotic mechanisms.5,8,9

-Lp(a) is a unique and large prothrombotic glycoprotein called apo(a), bound to ApoB.
+Illustration of Lp(a), a unique and prothrombotic glycoprotein called apo(a), bound to ApoB.

 Lp(a) is a unique and large prothrombotic glycoprotein called apo(a), bound to ApoB.
 Lp(a) levels are determined by genetic variants: the number of copies in the kringle IV type 2 (KIV-2) domain of apo(a) is variable and correlates inversely with Lp(a) concentrations.9

-Large-scale genetic studies have established that elevated Lp(a) is an independent and causal risk factor for cardiovascular disease, increasing the risk by 2- to 4-fold2,10,11
+Large-scale genetic studies have established that elevated Lp(a) is an independent and causal risk factor for cardiovascular disease2,10,11

 Icon of heart and blood vessel to show cardiovascular disease.